-In pictures: Windrush women
+Seamstress, nurse, caterer: Celebrating the Windrush women

 Monica

-- a cleaner on a geriatric ward in Dulwich Hospital, south London
+- She was a cleaner on a geriatric ward in Dulwich Hospital, south London

 - The photograph in her album was taken at her home in Camberwell Green, south London, in 1985